 Rape and Domestic Violence: Rape, including spousal rape, is illegal, and conviction is punishable by two to 12 years’ imprisonment.
 The prosecution of rape occurred most often in cases in which there was evidence of violent assault or the victim was a minor.
 Government prosecutors won convictions, and judges imposed sentences of up to 25 years’ imprisonment for conviction of rape if the victim died.
 The government did not enforce rape and domestic violence laws effectively, but international efforts focused attention on this issue during the year.
 According to the National Institute for Equality and Gender Equality, there were cases of assaults and rape committed by youth using drugs, although the Institute did not have statistics to determine the extent of the problem.

 There were widespread reports of domestic violence.
 Although women have the right to legal recourse in cases of domestic violence, including against spouses, many were reluctant to take legal action because of the cost, a general lack of confidence in the legal system to address their concerns effectively, and fear of retaliation.
 Women often were uninformed of their legal rights.
-The law prescribes penalties ranging from imprisonment for three to eight years in cases of domestic violence resulting in harm to the health of the victim to incarceration for eight to 16 years when such violence leads to loss of life.
-There was no data on the number of prosecutions or convictions for domestic violence.
+The law prescribes penalties ranging from imprisonment for three to eight years for conviction of domestic violence resulting in harm to the health of the victim to incarceration for eight to 16 years when such violence leads to loss of life.
+There were no data on the number of prosecutions or convictions for domestic violence.